-The projects can include Key Projects, or other projects discussed in the lecture or the readings.
-Make sure you choose projects for which you can find enough information and imagery.
-You may include one historical project not covered in our class, from the time period 1850-2005.
+The projects can include Key Projects, or other projects discussed in the lecture or the readings; the six projects must come from six different lectures.
+A project could be a built or unbuilt building, complex of buildings, landscape, or urban space, but make sure you choose projects for which you can find enough information and imagery.
+Out of the total of six projects, you may include one historical project not covered in our class, from the time period 1850-2005.